cuddlyogre/ExportLDraw/Readme.md

 **Debug text:** Render debug text to the system console.
 **Treat shortcut parts as models:** Treat shortcut parts as if they were models by splitting them into their constituent parts instead of merging them.
-**Prefer unofficial parts:** If a part is in both the unofficial and official library, use the unofficial one.
 **No studs:** Don't import studs.
 Not particularly useful but is neat to see.
 **Preserve file structure:** Don't merge the constituent subfiles into the top level part.
 This is helpful when you want to see how a part is made.